alinnman/celestial-navigation/README.md

 $\phi = |d_1 \times d_2|$  ;  $0<=\phi<=1$

-Note: The sight reduction algorithm described in this section will only work if at least one of the circles is a small circle.
-It cannot be used for calculating intersections of two great circles.

 Note: I have chosen to use an algorithm based on 3D cartesian vectors.
 Standard literature on sight reduction typically uses 2D spherical coordinates, such as **Longhand haversine sight reduction** as described